-Policy 505 covers the investigations of sex offenses, domestic/dating violence and all areas of Title IX.
-This policy outlines the use of a fair and impartial process to determine responsibility for potential violations of the Student Code of Conduct.
-If the investigators find reasonable cause for the allegations, the suspect will be found responsible for the alleged conduct.
+The Title IX Policy covers the investigations of sex offenses, domestic/dating violence, and all areas of Title IX.
+This policy outlines the use of a fair and impartial process to determine responsibility for potential Title IX violations.
+If the Decision-Maker finds reasonable cause for the allegations, the suspect will be found responsible for the alleged conduct.
 These investigations are subject to an appeal, which is then heard by a panel of staff and students.
-Any decision of the appeal panel is considered to be the final findings of the investigation.
+Any decision of the appeal panel is considered the investigation's final findings.

-NOTIFICATION OF THE OUTCOME OF INVESTIGATION
+NOTIFICATION OF OUTCOME

-Under Policy 505 within the resolution section the procedure provides the following statement:
+Under the Title IX Policy within the resolution section, the procedure provides the following statement:

-The Title IX Coordinator will inform the parties of the final determination within three (3) days of the resolution, without significant time delay between notifications.
-Notification will be made in writing and may be delivered by one or more of the following methods: in person; mailed to the local or permanent address of the parties as indicated in official College records; or emailed to the parties' College-issued email account.
-Once mailed, emailed and/or received in-person, notice will be presumptively delivered.
-The notification of outcome will specify the finding on each alleged policy violation, any sanctions that may result which the College is permitted to share according to state or federal law, and the rationale supporting the essential findings to the extent the College is permitted or required to share under state or federal law.
-The notice will also include information on when the results are considered by the College to be final, any changes that occur prior to finalization, and any appeals options that are available.
-See policy 505:7b (revised 2016).
+The Title IX Coordinator will inform the parties of the final determination within five (5) days of the resolution, without significant time delay between notifications.
+Notification will be made in writing and delivered by one or more of the following methods: in person, mailed to the local or permanent address of the parties as indicated in official College records, or emailed to the parties' Central Arizona College- issued email or otherwise approved account.
+Once mailed, emailed, and/or received in person, notice will be presumptively delivered.
+The notification of outcome will specify the finding on each alleged policy violation, any sanctions that may result which the College is permitted to share according to state or federal law, and the rationale supporting the essential findings to the extent the College is allowed or required to share under state or federal law.
+The notice will also include information on when the College considers the results to be final, any changes that occur prior to finalization, and any available appeals options.

-Appeals statement: All parties will be informed in writing within three (3) days of the outcome of the Appeals Panel, without significant time delay between notifications, and in accordance with the standards for notice of outcome as defined above.
-See Policy 505:7e (revised 2016)
+Appeals statement: All parties will be informed in writing within three (3) days of the outcome of the Appeals Panel, without significant time delay between notifications, and per the standards for notice of outcome as defined above.